 - The Age Discrimination Act of 1975 (prohibits discrimination on the basis of age).

-- The US Office for Civil Rights "Discrimination and Denial of Services on the Basis of Race, Color, National Origin, Sex and Handicap" (prohibits unlawful discrimination in vocational education programs.)
+- The US Office for Civil Rights "Discrimination and Denial of Services on the Basis of Race, Color, National Origin, Gender and Handicap" (prohibits unlawful discrimination in vocational education programs.)

 Guidelines: These guidelines explain the civil rights responsibilities of recipients of Federal funds offering or administering vocational education programs.

 Title IX (sex/gender): The Education amendments of 1972 prohibits discrimination on the basis of sex/gender in education programs receiving or benefiting from federal financial assistance.
 The Department of Health, Education, and Welfare issued regulations implementing Title IX in 1975.

 Sexual Harassment Guidance: Harassment of Students by School Employees, Other Students, or Third Parties.
 The Guidance provides information regarding the standards that are used by the Office for Civil Rights (OCR), and that should be used to investigate and resolve allegations of sexual harassment of students engaged in by school employees, other students (peers)

 Section 504 (disabilities): The Rehabilitation Act of 1973 prohibits discrimination on the basis of disability in any program or activity receiving federal financial assistance.
 The Department of Health, Education, and Welfare issued regulations implementing Section 504 in 1977.